johanhanses/design/REVISION.md

 Revision history
 ================

+v1.0.2 (2018-11-04)

+* kmom01 assignment done to req 9.

 v1.0.1 (2018-11-04)

-* Edited idnex and om, added a byline and some of my own images
+* Edited index and om, added a byline and some of my own images